-If all of this is not enough, there is also the adjoining War Memorial of Mid America, dedicated to Bardstown native Lt.
+If all of this is not enough, there is also the adjoining The General Hal Moore Military Museum, dedicated to Bardstown native Lt.
 General Hal Moore, U.S. Army, a Vietnam and Korean War Hero.
 He and his influential wife, “Miss Julie” Moore, were subjects of the book and movie “We Were Soldiers Once and Young”.
 Exhibits in this Museum cover conflicts from the American Revolution to the Mid-East battles of today, and are centered on the contributions of the many Kentuckians who served.
 We have recently expanded our World War I exhibit to honor the 100th anniversary of that war.

 Tickets are good for two consecutive days to allow time see everything, and they admit visitors to all the Museums.
 Special rates are given for groups of 20 or more.
 For more information, please telephone us at 502-349-0291.